CommodoreOS/PCUAE/README.md

 (THEA500)CTRL+LEFT ALT+DEL, (PCUAE)CTRL+LEFT SHIFT+DEL - Shutdown, this will power off the machine, I added it cause I was sick of pulling the power cable out all the time on THEA500 Mini, it dose not shuttdown without the carousel running, if you press and HOLD the power button, if you hold it for more then 7 seconds it makes it do a restart and not power off(werid).

+You can go back to PCUAE Mode at any time by using the `Quick Shortcut back to PCUAE Mode`, its:

+On THEC64 Mini/THEC64/THEVIC20/THEA500 THEC64 Joystick - Menu+Left Triangle Button.

+On THEA500 Mini - Menu+B(Blue) buttons.

+On THEC64 Mini/THEC64/THEVIC20/THEA500 Mini keyboard - CTRL+F3,

+this will not work on PCUAE Mode cause your already in the mode, this only works on any other Mode... :)

+You can load other programs made for THEA500 Mini in PCUAE by puting them in the THEA500-USB-MENU folder, that where THEA500 Mini USB Drive root is now and you can add games too, ahl files can be put into THEA500-Games folder in the THEA500-USB-MENU folder.

+If the program needs Firmware v1.0.0 then use Carousel Version Changer to change the Carousel to the version you need, you can use CTRL+F3 on a USB or THEC64 Keyboard or Menu+Left Triangle Button on THEC64, Menu+Y on THEGampad to load The Carousel Version Changer on PCUAE Mode only.

+For more info on the Modes in PCUAE, go to... `How to Use the Modes`, its at section 12 of the WIKI.